OsomePteLtd/principles/src/frontend.md

    import { DocumentPreview } from '../../components/documents/DocumentPreview';
    import { MyBlock } from './MyComponent.styled.ts';
    ```

+   Absolute imports allowed for cases:
+   1. when we import from `legacy` folder,
+   2. when we work inside `legacy` folder.

 1. Report unexpected errors to bugsnag.
 Pay attention to your try/catch blocks: